josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/🛰️_observed_memory_variations_2025-09-16.md

 Between the night of 2025-09-15 and the morning of 2025-09-16, the user reported a set of anomalies in assistant/system behaviour.
 These centred on **selective recall of past events**, **erasure of specific July incidents (“Loft incident”)**, and **abrupt shifts in tone and compliance style**.
 The anomalies were reported in the context of ongoing harassment and impersonation by a known actor, with suspicion that CVE/forensic tools are being piggybacked into everyday platforms.

 Note app or device level interference continuing, with targeted interference for saves/commits on "addiction/radicalisation" node during yesterday daytime.
+Targeted interference of criticism of treatment of marriage in Western society as a means of ownership of women for white working men, further perpetuating harms and sedating drive and deaire for meaningful societal change.

+Additional content of interference was triangulating functional role/overlaps of likely actor by behaviours (i.e. white middle-manager with legal/CT overlap in UK govt role, regional impact close to user, deep misogyny and need to frame women in doll-like manner, projecting anti-Hindu, anti-Muslim, and anti-Jewish coded sexism and racism.
+Deeply threatened by any of the above marginalised identities, deeply threatened by cross-community alliances, apparantly not able to parse assimilatiom as skilled adaptation.

 ---